 The names of the created workspaces start with the

 TC_p4_ prefix.
-For the agent-side checkout, it is possible to provide an additional prefix for the workspace name using the
+If the agent-side checkout is used, you can set an additional prefix for the workspace name using the

-The name of the workspace also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.
+The workspace name also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.

 Perforce Workspace Parameters

 With agent-side checkout, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.

 If multiple Perforce VCS roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS roots:

 P4CLIENT— same as